David Smukler

-David Smukler (May 31, 1914 – February 22, 1971), also known as "Dynamite Dave", was an American football player who played in 38 National Football League games, mostly for the Philadelphia Eagles in the late 1930s.
+David Smukler (May 31, 1914 – February 22, 1971), also known as "Dynamite Dave", was an American football player who played in 38 National Football League (NFL) games, mostly for the Philadelphia Eagles in the late 1930s.
 He was also the star player for the Temple University Owls in the inaugural Sugar Bowl game on January 1, 1935, in New Orleans, Louisiana.

-High school
+Early life

 The youngest of seven children, Smukler was born on May 31, 1914, in Gloversville, New York, to Russian immigrants Morris Smukler and Eva Cohen.
 He was Jewish.

 His family moved to Newark, New Jersey, in 1918, where he played tackle at East Side High School in 1929 and 1930, earning all-State honors the second year.
 Still in his teens, he returned to Gloversville to live with his oldest brother Lewis and became his apprentice, learning to shear gloves from skins.
 Playing football at Gloversville High School, Smukler was taken out of the line by Coach Lawrence A. (Duke) Miller and made into a fullback.
 He had never kicked a football for any team before, but he spent hours by himself punting the ball.
 Smukler kept his muscles strong by walking five miles uphill after every practice.
 When the football season began, he was considered a “one-man team” and lost only one game.

 Besides excelling in football, Smukler was also a high-scoring guard on the basketball team and a member of the track team.
 In May 1932 he participated in the annual Rensselaer Polytechnic Institute interscholastic track meet in Troy, New York, and broke two state records, the 12-pound shot put and the discus throw.